Advertisement

 Oceanfront tourism

 The 3-mile Oceanfront boardwalk draws millions of visitors each year.
-Major events like the Something in the Water festival and College Beach Weekend draw multi-agency responses, and open communications let reporters and residents follow what's happening.
+Major events like the Something in the Water festival and College Beach Weekend draw multi-agency responses — and since 2022, reporters and residents can no longer follow the police side of those operations.

 Military presence

-Naval Station Norfolk, the world's largest naval base, borders Virginia Beach.
+Naval Station Norfolk, the world's largest naval base, sits just across the city line.
 Military operations are encrypted, but off-base incidents often involve both civilian police and base security.
-Open civilian channels let journalists and neighbors follow those responses.
+With VBPD encrypted too, journalists and neighbors have lost their window into those responses.

 Hurricane season